Spike-and-Slab LASSO Generalized Additive Models and Scalable Algorithms for High-Dimensional Data Analysis: Introduction

-To address these challenges, we propose a novel Bayesian hierarchical generalized additive model (BHAM) for high dimensional data analysis.
-Specifically, we incorporate smoothing penalties in the model via re-parameterization of the smoothing function to avoid overly shrinking basis function coefficients.
-Smoothing penalties are commonly implemented in the classical GAMs through smoothing regression splines.
-They are quadratic norms of the coefficients and allow locally adaptive penalties on each smoothing function.
-A smoothing penalty conditioning on a smoothing parameter \(\lambda_j\) is a function of the integration of the second derivative of the spline function, expressed mathematically as where \(\boldsymbol{S}_j\) is a known smoothing penalty matrix, and \(\boldsymbol{\beta}_j\) are the basis function coefficients.
-Smoothing penalties were also previously used in the spike-and-slab GAM \citep{Scheipl2012} and the sparsity-smoothness penalty \citep{Meier2009}.
-Moreover, incorporating the smoothing penalty allows the separation of the linear space of a smoothing function from the nonlinear space.
-We then impose a new two-part spike-and-slab spline prior on the smoothing functions for bi-level selection such that the linear and nonlinear spaces of smoothing functions can be selected separately.
-The prior setup encourages a flexible solution, rendering one of three possibilities for each predictor: no effect, only linear effect, or linear and nonlinear effects.
-In addition, two scalable optimization-based algorithms, EM-Coordinate Descent (EM-CD) algorithm and EM-Iterative weighted least square (EM-IWLS) algorithm, are developed and implemented in an publicly available R package \texttt{BHAM} via \url{https://github.com/boyiguo1/BHAM}, making translational science more accessible.
+We propose a novel Bayesian hierarchical generalized additive model (BHAM) for outcome prediction in the context of high-dimensional data analysis.
+Specifically, we incorporate smoothing penalties, derived from the smoothing spline literature \cite{Wood2017}, via reparameterization of smooth functions to avoid excessive shrinkage on the bases.
+Smoothing penalties were also previously used in the spike-and-slab GAM \cite{Scheipl2012} and the sparsity-smoothness penalty \cite{Meier2009}.
+We then impose a new two-part spike-and-slab LASSO prior to address the signal sparsity.
+In addition, a scalable optimization-based algorithm, EM-Coordinate Descent (EM-CD) algorithm, is developed.
+While the primary focus of this model is to improve prediction, the proposed model also provides utility in functional selection.
+Notably, the two-part prior that follows the effect hierarchy principle motivates a bi-level selection, rendering one of three possibilities for each predictor: no effect, only linear effect, or linear and nonlinear effects.
+The proposed model is implemented in a publicly available R package \texttt{BHAM} via \url{https://github.com/boyiguo1/BHAM}.